erikwijmans/erikwijmans.github.io/content/home/about.md

 # About Me

-I am a PhD student at the Georgia Institute of Technology studying computer science.
-I am advised by [Irfan Essa][IS] and [Dhruv Batra][DB] and have the pleasure of working closely with
+I received my PhD in computer science from the Georgia Institute of Technology in 2022.
+I was advised by [Irfan Essa][IS] and [Dhruv Batra][DB] and had the pleasure of working closely with
 [Devi Parikh][DP].
 My research interests are primarily focused on computer vision and its applications to artificial intelligence.